-We are delighted to kick off EUNIC London's newest project together with the Czech Centre London!
+On 13 April we kicked off EUNIC London's newest project together with the Czech Centre London - the EUNIC AI Science Café Series.

-The new EUNIC AI Science Café Series aims to present current and timely topics alongside the proposals for innovative, bold and inspirational solutions to tackle key issues.
-The contributors are experts from the EUNIC member states, many of whom represent international teams and their counterparts from the United Kingdom.
+Aiming to present current and timely topics alongside the proposals for innovative, bold and inspirational solutions to tackle key issues, the series' first talk looked at the ethical impact of the use of artificial intelligence.

 Our world increasingly relies on complex automated systems, algorithmic calculations and data.
 We are surrounded by smart technologies and robots.
 AI is part of our everyday lives and shapes crucial processes in our society.
 It recommends us to watch a new television series, provides us with driving instructions, vacuum cleans our floors or decides what grades we get.